Top 12 Deadliest Cars and Trucks

 Ranked among the most embarrassing cars from the last decade, the Nissan has somehow lived up despite its low expectations.
 Despite its ridiculous shape, the station wagon’s driving test ratings were reassuring.
 This has been contrasted by claiming lives while on the road.
 Based on the IIHS stats, the Cube stands at 66 driver deaths per million registrations.

 According to the IIHS findings, small four-door cars were likely riskier in road accidents involving multi-vehicles.
 55, out of 70 driver deaths per million registrations, were attributed to this.
-This staggering figure proves that Ford Focus is a lethal machine and that caution is required when driving one.
+This staggering figure proves that the Ford Focus is a lethal machine and that caution is required when driving one.

 Its status as a cozy compact automobile has not spared its share of discredit in road wreckage with other vehicles.
 The Honda Civic has claimed lives of drivers both in single and multiple car crashes.
 The stats report 76 deaths per million registrations.